This post was updated on August 31st, 2022

 8. Con: Ketosis Can Make PCOS Worse

 Evidence suggests that the keto diet may be beneficial in the short term.
-But a ketogenic diet can make PCOS worse over the long term:
+But a ketogenic diet may make PCOS worse over the long term:

 9. Con: There Are Better Diets For PCOS